WinWarbler Logging

 Capturing Information from Decoded Data

-To facilitate logging, WinWarbler provides several mechanisms for copying information from decoded data into textboxes in the QSL info panel.
+To facilitate logging, WinWarbler provides several mechanisms for copying information from decoded data into textboxes in the QSO info panel.

-Summary of QSL info destinations when double-clicking a decoded word in a receive pane
+Summary of QSO info destinations when double-clicking a decoded word in a receive pane

 contains letters contains numbers valid